Skip to main content

 • There is no process or frequency prescribed in PA 120.
 RUs can determine the manner in which they reimburse employees for their 3% healthcare contributions.

 • PA 120 states that this allocation is intended as reimbursement for active employees with the premium subsidy healthcare benefit in FY 2025.
-It doesn’t apply to employees who work at a university, those with the Personal Healthcare Fund (PHF), or retirees who have returned to work.
-Since retirees no longer contribute toward healthcare, they are not eligible for the reimbursement after they are no longer active members.
+It doesn’t apply to employees who work at a university or those with the Personal Healthcare Fund (PHF).
+Active members with the premium subsidy benefit who retire or terminate during FY 2025 are eligible for reimbursement for contributions they made up to the date they stopped working as active members.
+An active member who retires and returns to work is eligible for reimbursement only for the period before they retired, since retirees no longer contribute toward healthcare.

 • RUs are expected to review their payroll records for a list of employees impacted.
 You may choose to use the Download Detail, which has a column (Column D) showing those with the 3% healthcare contribution.
 See the Reporting Instruction Manual Section 7.01.08: Using the Download Detail link.